 I’ll be honest… I’m intrigued.
 If I was in Queensland, AU, I’d want to see this one in person.
 I think the photos, and the trash littering the ground around the vehicle are probably selling it a bit short.
 This could be a great Outback explorer for some intrepid Aussie.

 Currently the listing is at $15,000 AUD, no bids, no reserve.
-This 4×4 camper is located near scenic Bribie Island in QLD, Australia, see and read more about it on eBay Australia.
+This 4×4 camper is located near scenic Bribie Island in QLD, Australia, currently in an rv storage.
+See and read more about it on eBay Australia.

 Categories: Bedford, Custom